Jury rejects death sentence for Parkland school shooter in all 17 murders

 The case took an emotional toll on everyone, Broward Public Defender Gordon Weekes said — including the people charged with defending a client many wrote off as indefensible.

-“The day this occurred, I reflected on my own children,” said Weekes.
+“The day this occurred, I reflected on my own children,” Weekes said.
 “And I cried like a baby, trying to put into context what just occurred in our community.”

-Defense lawyers knew better than to celebrate, but afterward they expressed hope that the verdict, in its finality, would be the first step in the process of healing.
+Defense lawyers knew better than to celebrate, but afterward they expressed hope that the verdict would be the first step in the process of healing.

 Prosecutors had to be content knowing the final decision was made by a jury — not Cruz himself.